masterAllen/activeGeo/README.md

 ## FAQ
 Q: Why is there no reproduction code for related work?

+A: This repository is just the code of our work.
+Thanks very much to [the work of Zack et al](https://github.com/zackw/active-geolocator), their code is very helpful for us to reproduce the related works.
+You can also refer to them.
+If you have some problems, you can send us email to communicate.

-Q: Why are there some differences in the results of the evaluation phase?
+Q: Why are there some differences in the results of the evaluation?

+A: The results are highly dependent on the input data.
+We re-generated training and test data during each evaluation.
+Unluckily, the original data of the paper has been overwritten :(